Misty Upham: Early life

 Misty Anne Upham was born on July 6, 1982, in Kalispell, Montana, and raised in Auburn, Washington.
 A Native American, she was a member of the Blackfeet Nation.
-She was reportedly sexually abused, assaulted and gang-raped, first as a child and then later in life as an up-and-coming actress in Hollywood by an executive at The Weinstein Company.
+She was reportedly sexually abused, assaulted, and gang-raped, first as a child and then later in life as an up-and-coming actress in Hollywood by an executive at The Weinstein Company.
 Both Upham and family members reported that she suffered from depression and the severe after effects of these traumas.

 Career

-Upham's film credits include Expiration Date, Edge of America, Skins and Skinwalkers.
+Upham's film credits include Expiration Date, Edge of America, Skins, and Skinwalkers.
 In 2010, she appeared on HBO's Big Love.
 In 2013, she played a major supporting role in Arnaud Desplechin's Jimmy P: Psychotherapy of a Plains Indian, selected in competition for the Palme d'Or at the 66th Festival de Cannes.
 She played the housekeeper Johnna in August: Osage County, and played Liz in Cake.

 Death

 On October 5, 2014, Upham left her sister's apartment on the Muckleshoot Reservation in Auburn, Washington, on foot.
-The following weekend, her family announced via Facebook and other media that she had not been heard from since then and that they were concerned for her wellbeing, citing past mental health problems.
-A spokesman for the Auburn Police Department told CNN that police had not opened an investigation and were not regarding Upham as a missing person at that time.
+The following weekend, her family announced via Facebook and other media that she had not been heard from since then and that they were concerned for her well-being, citing past mental health problems.
+A spokesperson for the Auburn Police Department told CNN that police had not opened an investigation and were not regarding Upham as a missing person at that time.
 He confirmed that family members had contacted police on several occasions in the past year to report Upham missing but that she had been located and determined to be safe within a few days in each previous case.

 On October 16, 2014, Misty Upham's body was found by a small search party organized by her family and other members of the Muckleshoot Tribe.
 Her body was found at the bottom of a cliff in a wooded area, just a short distance from where the family had previously searched.
 Members of the search party believe her death was an accident; that she fell off the cliff in the dark and that her life could have been saved had there been a prompt and thorough search.
 Citing lack of action on the part of the Auburn police, and alleging past abuse of Misty Upham by members of the Auburn Police Department, Upham's family released a statement that reads in part: